GREEN LIBERTY VILLAGE

 Condo Decarbonization

-The residential sector contributes roughly half of all GHG emissions coming from buildings in Toronto, which makes it difficult to reach the city’s ambitious net-zero goals without substantial emission reductions across already existing residential building (i.e. energy retrofits).
+Our residential sector contributes roughly half of all GHG emissions from buildings, making it difficult to reach the city’s ambitious net-zero goals without significant emission reductions (i.e. energy retrofits).
+We seek to increase awareness within condo boards about the strategic planning required to optimize energy savings without using reserve funds.